linkedin/performance-quality-models/ssr-mobile-web/mweb-jan-2022-v1/nodejs-example/README.md

-# Nodejs with SSR Mobile Web May 2020 Model V1
+# Nodejs with SSR Mobile Web Jan 2022 Model V1

 This is a simple example to show how to create an API that makes performance quality predictions using Expressjs with Nodejs.
-It uses the SSR Mobile Web May 2020 V1 model.
+It uses the SSR Mobile Web Jan 2022 V1 model.

 ## How to Run the Example